yun-liu/MiniSeg/README.md

 ### Precomputed segmentation maps

 We adopt a 5-fold cross validation to evaluate the proposed MiniSeg.
-The precomputed segmentation maps of five folds on four datasets are provided in the `[outputs](https://github.com/yun-liu/MiniSeg/tree/master/outputs)` folder.
+The precomputed segmentation maps of five folds on four datasets are provided in the `[SegMaps](https://github.com/yun-liu/MiniSeg/tree/master/SegMaps)` folder.

 ### Pretrained models

-The pretrained models of five folds on four datasets are provided in the `[results_MiniSeg_crossVal_mod80](https://github.com/yun-liu/MiniSeg/tree/master/results_MiniSeg_crossVal_mod80)` folder.
+The pretrained models of five folds on four datasets are provided in the `[Pretrained](https://github.com/yun-liu/MiniSeg/tree/master/Pretrained)` folder.

 ### Running the code

+We use Python 3.5, PyTorch 0.4.1, cuda 9.0, and numpy 1.17.3 to test the code.
 The `train.py` script is for training, and the `test.py` script is for testing.